 Other CSD leaders are responsible for specific skill areas, such as Life Cycle Assessments (LCAs).
-The CSD is led by a General Manager, who reports to the Executive Vice President, Corporate Affairs, who reports directly to the SABIC CEO.
+The CSD is led by a General Manager, who reported in 2018 to the Executive Vice President, Corporate Affairs, who reports directly to the SABIC CEO.
+In 2019, CSD will report to the Executive Vice President Technology & Innovation.